 Explores and investigates current research-based practices and theories about ways to promote meaningful learning for all members of the school community.
 Emphasis is on factors and conditions within the school's circle of influence that enhance learning.
 (Note: This will coincide with the current August Experience Teacher Education Program field experience requirement.
 These candidates will return to campus two weeks prior to the first day of school for the Abilene Independent School District (AISD) for an intense short course which will include the August Experience.)

-The Education Workshop will serve as the residency/student teaching experience.
+The Education Workshop will serve as the year-long clinical teaching residency.
 Candidates will complete two semesters of clinical experience.
 They will be required to complete an action research study relevant to the needs of this placement.

 Focuses on data-driven decision-making and skills necessary to meet the needs of all children and to reach accountability expectations.
 Special emphasis is on action for continuing analysis of the gaps between goals for student learning and student performance.

-The Education Workshop will serve as the residency/student teaching experience.
+The Education Workshop will serve as the year-long clinical teaching residency.